You are going to learn how to cut green onions. These onions are great for a light onion flavor and a great addition to all kinds of dishes.

 You want a slicing action to prevent crushing the onion and those little circles that you are most likely going for.

-After you cut the green onions you are going to have to differnt types.
+After you cut the green onions you are going to have two different types.
 Go ahead and taste them to see what I am talking about.
+You can always freeze your green onions at this stage.